macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 14: September 25, 2018

+**Today's Progress**: #R3D13 Reading Regex and lots of JS practicing.
+Today's kata "Add new item (collections are passed by reference)", "Circular Objects #1", "Not so black box", "Multiply the number" & "Grasshopper - If/else syntax debug" #Codewars #100DaysOfCode #javascript

+**Thoughts:** Rank 4,072 @ Codewars

 ## Day 13: September 24, 2018

 **Today's Progress**: #R3D12 Reading Regex.
 This book is loooong!
 JS daily practice with kata "Classic Hello World", "Index of an element in an array" & "Remove First and Last Character Part Two" #Codewars #100DaysOfCode #javascript